unc-csxl/csxl.unc.edu/docs/branches.md

 ### Beginning Work on a New Issue Branch

-When using GitHub Issues to organize your team's tasks and work, you can and should link relevant `git` branches in development to the Issue.
-This will cause pushes to the branch to be added to the issue's history to create a single, coherent narrative around updates to the branch.The names of your branches should, ideally, contain the issue's number.
+When using GitHub Project Board and Issues to organize your team's tasks and work, you can and should link relevant `git` branches in development to the Issue.
+This will cause pushes to the branch to be added to the issue's history to create a single, coherent narrative around updates to the branch.
+Additionally, when the time comes to merge this branch via a pull request, the merge of the pull request will automatically close the issue and transition it to the merged/done column of your Project Board.
+The names of your branches should, ideally, contain the issue's number.
 There are two strategies for getting started on a new Issue branch:

 #### Creating the Branch via GitHub's UI